Shayan-Awan/NeuroVision/CONTRIBUTING.md

 ## Where do I go from here?

-For any questions, support, or ideas, etc. [please create a GitHub discussion](https://github.com/activeadmin/activeadmin/discussions/new).
-If you've noticed a bug, [please submit an issue][new issue].
+For any questions, support, or ideas, etc. [please create a GitHub discussion](https://github.com/Shayan-Awan/NeuroVision/discussions).

 ### Fork and create a branch